nazar-pc/docker-coturn/readme.md

 ## Environment variables
 This image supports some environment variables:

+* `ANONYMOUS`: When set to `1`, will accept anonymous requests and will not use username and password
 * `USERNAME`: Username needed for turn.
 Defaults to `username`
 * `PASSWORD`: Password needed for turn.
 Defaults ro `password`
 * `REALM`: Realm needed for turn.
 Defaults to `realm`